tblondelle/DataVisualisationProject/README.md

 ## State of the art

 We can find recepies in cooking books or on specialised websites.
-The way recepies are represented on websites or in cooking books is similar :
+The way recipes are represented on websites or in cooking books is similar :

 * List of ingredients
 * List of tools